rain

 • Completion of a valid police check

-As part of the application process, you will be asked to prepare and present a 15-minute mock lesson designed for children between the ages of 4 and 10.
-The lesson should be Christ-centered and interactive.
-This lesson must include a doctrine of sin and our need for a
+As part of your interview, you will present and explain a 15‑minute mock lesson for children ages 4–10.
+The lesson must be Christ‑centered and interactive, include a doctrine of sin and the need for a Saviour, and share the gospel’s good news.
+Choose any biblical story or teaching other than the Good Samaritan (Luke 10:25-37).

 Objective: To teach children the importance of loving others, regardless of their background, and treating everyone with kindness and compassion.